 The Company's portfolio of short-term investments is comprised solely of U.S. treasury bills and agency bonds with maturities of more than three months, but less than one year.
 The Company classifies these as available-for-sale at purchase date and will reevaluate such designation at each period end date.
 The Company may sell these marketable debt securities prior to their stated maturities depending upon changing liquidity requirements.
-These debt securities are classified as current assets in the consolidated balance sheet and recorded at fair value, with unrealized gains or losses included in accumulated other comprehensive income (loss).
+These debt securities are classified as current assets in the condensed balance sheet and recorded at fair value, with unrealized gains or losses included in accumulated other comprehensive income (loss).

 Gains and losses are recognized when realized.
-Gains and losses are determined using the specific identification method and are reported in other income (expense), net in the consolidated statements of operations.
+Gains and losses are determined using the specific identification method and are reported in other income, net in the condensed statements of operations when incurred.
+Unrealized gains and losses are included in other comprehensive income (loss) on the condensed balance sheets.